dylandevei/dylandevei/README.md

 ## Hello World! 🌐

 Hey y'all!
 My name is Dylan.
 I have a background in studying Management of Information Systems in college and recently completed a rigourous coding bootcamp.
-There I was taught how to hone my coding skills and discovered effective ways in becoming an effective programmer.
+There I was taught how to hone my coding skills and discovered efficient ways in becoming an effective programmer.
 Although that part of my story is over, I know that I must continue to learn and push myself to my full potential to reach my goal!

 ✨ Fun Facts about myself:
 - I have three cats!